railwayapp/docs/src/docs/reference/support.md

 - Exceptions apply to our business hours during P1 outages where the team will be on-call 24/7
 - The team may reply outside of business hours, but we do not guarantee a response outside of business hours

+### Business Class Resource Limits

+For Business Class customers, Railway increases resource limits beyond the standard Pro limits on a need-based basis.
+Contact the team through your dedicated communication channel to increase limits.

 ### Uptime Calculation

 As part of this offering, we agree to provide a monthly summary on the uptime of the components of Railway.
 Customers are provided an RCA to any outages on the Routing Layer.